-I am not enrolled on any insurance plans which means I only accept cash, check or credit card payment.
-However, I am Out of Network which means your insurance company may provide you with full or partial reimbursement of the fees that you pay me.
-Please contact your insurance provider to see if you qualify for Out of Network benefits.
+I only accept cash, check or credit card payment.
+However, I am Out-of-Network, which means your insurance company may provide you with full or partial reimbursement of the fees that you pay me.
+Please contact your insurance provider to see if you qualify for Out-of-Network benefits.

 How long is each session?